Pediment

 Pediments are a form of gable in classical architecture, usually of a triangular shape.
 Pediments are placed above the horizontal structure of the cornice (an elaborated lintel), or entablature if supported by columns.
-In ancient architecture, a wide and low triangular pediment (the side angles 12.5° to 16°) typically formed the top element of the portico of a Greek temple, a style continued in Roman temples.
-But large pediments were rare on other types of building before Renaissance architecture.
-For symmetric designs, it provides a center point and is often used to add grandness to entrances.
+In ancient architecture, a wide and low triangular pediment (the side angles 12.5 deg to 16 deg) typically formed the top element of the portico of a Greek temple, a style continued in Roman temples.
+Large pediments were rare on other types of building before Renaissance architecture.
+For symmetric designs, a pediment forms a center point and is often used to add grandness to entrances.